 5. Optimize the Website’s Database

-Where you are operating your website through WordPress, you can use a database optimization plugin to make sure that your web site’s database is working effectively.
+Where you are operating your website through speed-up WordPress, you can use a database optimization plugin to make sure that your website’s database is working effectively.
 The most famous database optimization plugin is the WP Sweep, which is responsible for various functions used in the WP Spring cleaning processes.

 - Duplicate or orphaned data – Duplicated content can impose a burden on your website which will affect its performance.
 On the other hand, orphaned data affects the database by getting a hold of row after row.

 - Deleted, Unapproved and Spam comments – These useless comments can clog the database with large amounts of useless information, which will slow the website down.
 The plugin you use must optimize the database to ensure that lagging of your website will be avoided

 - Post revisions – Unnecessary post revisions must be deleted as they can add a burden on the website making it slow and inefficient

 Images are ‘memory heavy’ and can compromise page speed when compared to the text on the website.
 They even take up a lot of space on the WP-content folder, often more than that you have allowed for.
 When you compress the images, the loading time of the website will be shortened but make sure that you are not compromising the image quality while reducing the size.